SLAM for Visually Impaired People: a Survey: SLR methodology

 \subsubsection{Selection criteria}

-Table \ref{tab:selection_criteria} presents the selection criteria used to identify the eligible studies during the selection process.
+Table \ref{selection_criteria} presents the selection criteria used to identify the eligible studies during the selection process.
 The Availability criterion included studies accessible in full text from digital databases.
 In addition, the Language criterion ensured the inclusion of publications written only in English.
 Furthermore, the Publication Period criterion restricted the inclusion of studies published between January 2017 and July 2023.
-This timeframe allowed us to prioritize the most current and state-of-the-art approaches.
+This timeframe was chosen to prioritize the most current and state-of-the-art approaches in this rapidly evolving field.
+By focusing on this recent period, we aimed to provide a comprehensive yet manageable review of the latest innovations without overwhelming readers with potentially outdated information.
 The Type of Source criterion included conference and journal papers, which were considered peer-reviewed and academically recognized sources.
 Books, dissertations, newsletters, speeches, technical reports, and white papers were excluded.
 Finally, the Relevance criterion played an important role in the exclusion process; therefore, publications outside the scope of our study were excluded based on a review of their titles and abstracts.